NeatlyPackaged/NeatlyPackaged/README.md

 ## &#128214; About Me
-I am a 20-year-old Game Design and Programmer.
-My most used programming language is C#, but I am always looking to expand my skillsets.
-I am currently looking for a job in the game industry as it is a major wish in my life.
+I am a 21-year-old Game Design and Programmer.
+I am a Bachelors Graduate at Staffordshire University.
+I specialise in Technical Design and I primarily work in Unreal & Unity.
+I aspire to join the industry to showcase my skills and ideas for games.

 ## &#9881; Skills
 ### Languages